carterchene/carterchene.github.io/content/notes/notes.md

 draft: false
 ---

-This site was built using [Hugo](https://gohugo.io/) using [this theme](https://themes.gohugo.io/themes/soho/).
+This site was built using [Hugo](https://gohugo.io/) using a customized version (forked) of this [this theme](https://themes.gohugo.io/themes/soho/).
 It is hosted on Github Pages.